Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Her smile turned even brighter and she thanked Rachel, who just shrugged modestly and gave a subtle nod to the others that things were going well.
 Santana look particularly pleased, while Brittany made a point of telling her she didn't ask anything.

 "Oh, no doubt.
-Letting a year pass without viewing it is practically blasphemous," Rachel agreed, and the blonde brightened.
+Letting a year pass without viewing it is practically blasphemous," Rachel agreed, and Quinn brightened.

 "See?
 This is why you are my best friend, and not Freddy Krueger over there," she replied, tossing a disgusted frown Santana's way.